 Joanne’s “Welcome Home” party is tonight and I’m really looking forward to it.
 Hopefully, I’ll have some pictures for you tomorrow.
 For now, this is all I’ve got…

 Normally when we have these street parties people bring potluck dishes, but tonight it’s catered and all I’m taking is wine.
-So today’s recipe was something I made for myself and “myself” wanted (as usual) chocolate chip cookies.
+So today’s recipe was something I made for myself and “myself” wanted (as usual) a copycat version of Tate’s Bake Shop chocolate chip cookies.
 I’d been meaning to try these for a few weeks and am glad I finally did because they look a lot like the original and taste great.
 I still want to try them with European style butter, though.
 And while these are crispy, they don’t have quite the same crispness as the original.
 Maybe the European style butter will solve that problem too.
 I’ll get back to you on that.

 - 2 cups all-purpose flour (270 grams)